AnthonyAndroulakis/EncodingAndAssessingSungMelodies/README.md

 # Encoding And Assessing Sung Melodies
-The MATLAB codes, SungMelodytoMatrix.m and MelodicFidelityEvaluator.m provided in this repository are submitted for publication in the [Journal of Open Research Software](https://openresearchsoftware.metajnl.com).
+The MATLAB codes, SungMelodytoMatrix.m and MelodicFidelityEvaluator.m provided in this repository are submitted in an article for publication in the [Journal of Open Research Software](https://openresearchsoftware.metajnl.com).
 ![](https://github.com/AnthonyAndroulakis/EncodingAndAssessingSungMelodies/blob/master/OutlineOfProgramsRunningTogether.png)